hanzohanzhe/Benchmark-test-of-various-models-for-distributional-model-inferencing-unit-DMIU-used-in-Tinfer-cloud/README.md

 # Benchmark-test-of-various-models-for-distributional-model-inferencing-unit-DMIU-used-in-Tinfer-cloud
-This is the benchmarket test using test sets from Language Model Evaluation Harness released by EleutherAI
+This is the benchmarket test using test sets from Language Model Evaluation Harness released by EleutherAI.
+The test set includes 57 subjects from MMLU(Massive Multitask Language Understanding), GSM8K(Grade School Math 8K), TruthfulQA, 27 subsets from BBH (Big Bench Hard).
+Evaluation methods for each test sets varies.
+The test script is given.